nhs-ciao/ciao-utils/ciao-spine-pds/README.md

 </bean>
 ```

-Another important `PDSRoutes` configuration properties is `PDSRoutes.setPayloadBuilderRef()`.
+Another important configuration property is `PDSRoutes.setPayloadBuilderRef()`.
 This property refers to an instance of [HL7PayloadBuilder](src/main/java/uk/nhs/ciao/spine/pds/hl7/HL7PayloadBuilder.class) stored in the Camel registry.
-This instance should be configured with details of the approperiate sender/receiver ASIDs and addresses.
+It should be configured with details of the approperiate sender/receiver ASIDs and addresses.

 ## Querying SDS

 The `PersonalDemographicsService` class exposes a fluent builder for creating and executing queries.
+Internally it uses the `PDSRoutes` API, so a running Camel instance is required.

 ### Example Queries